nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/argrow.md

 1. Frew, E. W., Elston, J., Argrow, B., Houston, A, and Rasmussen, E., [Sampling Severe Local Storms and Related Phenomena](), IEEE Robotics & Automation Magazine, Vol. 19, 1, pp. 85-95 2012.
 1. Houston, A.L., Argrow, B., Elston, J., Lahowetz, J., Frew, E.W., and Kennedy, P. C., [The Collaborative Colorado–Nebraska Unmanned Aircraft System Experiment](), Bulletin of the American Meteorological Society, Vol. 93, No. 1, pp. 39-54 2012. (cover article)
 1. Elston, J., Argrow, B., Frew, E., Houston, A., and Straka, J., [Evaluation of Unmanned Aircraft Systems for Severe Storm Sampling using Hardware-in-the-Loop Simulations](), Journal of Aerospace Computing, Information, and Communication, 8, No. 9, pp. 269-294, 2011.
-1. Elston, J., Roadman, J., Stachura, M., Argrow, B., Houston, A., and Frew, E., [The Tempest Unmanned Aircraft System for In Situ Observations of Tornadic Supercells: Design and VORTEX2 Flight Results](), Journal of Field Robotics, Vol. 28, No. 4, pp. 461-483, 2011.
+1. Elston, J., Roadman, J., Stachura, M., Argrow, B., Houston, A., and Frew, E., [The Tempest Unmanned Aircraft System for In Situ Observations of Tornadic Supercells- Design and VORTEX2 Flight Results](), Journal of Field Robotics, Vol. 28, No. 4, pp. 461-483, 2011.
-1. Pilinski, M. D., K. Moe, Argrow B., Palo, S. E., [Measuring Absolute Thermospheric Densities and Accommodation Coefficients using Paddlewheel Satellites: Past Findings, Present Uses, and Future Mission Concepts](), Advances in the Astronautical Sciences, Vol. 58, No. 3, Jul-Sep, pp.531-549, 2011.
+1. Pilinski, M. D., K. Moe, Argrow B., Palo, S. E., [Measuring Absolute Thermospheric Densities and Accommodation Coefficients using Paddlewheel Satellites Past Findings, Present Uses, and Future Mission Concepts](), Advances in the Astronautical Sciences, Vol. 58, No. 3, Jul-Sep, pp.531-549, 2011.
-1. Pilinski, M., Argrow, B., and Palo, S., [Drag Coefficients of Satellites with Concave Geometries: Comparing Models and Observations](), Journal of Spacecraft and Rockets, 48, No. 2, pp. 312-325 (2011.
+1. Pilinski, M., Argrow, B., and Palo, S., [Drag Coefficients of Satellites with Concave Geometries, Comparing Models and Observations](), Journal of Spacecraft and Rockets, 48, No. 2, pp. 312-325 (2011.
 1. Pilinski, M., Argrow, B., and Palo, S., [A Semi-Empirical Model for Satellite EnergyAccommodation Coefficients](), Journal of Spacecraft and Rockets, 47, No. 6, pp. 266- 272 , 2010.
 1. Argrow, B., Maute, K., Farhat, C., Nikbay, M., [F-function lobe balancing for sonic boom minimization](), Computational Fluid Dynamics Journal, 17, No. 4, pp. 221-234 , 2009.
-1. Murphy, R. and Argrow, B., [UAS in the National Airspace System: Research Directions](), Unmanned Systems, 27, No. 6, pp. 23-28 , 2009.
+1. Murphy, R. and Argrow, B., [UAS in the National Airspace System, Research Directions](), Unmanned Systems, 27, No. 6, pp. 23-28 , 2009.
 1. Elston, J., Frew, E., Lawrence, D., Gray, P., and Argrow, B., [Net-Centric Communication and Control for a Heterogeneous Unmanned Aircraft System](), Journal of Intelligent and Robotic Systems, 56, No. 1-2, pp. 199-232 , 2009.
 1. Argrow, B., Weatherhead, E., and Frew, E. W., [Real-Time Participant Feedback from the Symposium for Civilian Applications of Unmanned Aircraft Systems](), Journal of Intelligent and Robotic Systems, 54, No. 1-3, pp. 87-103 , 2009.
 1. Maute, K., Farhat, C., Argrow, B., and Nikbay, M., [Sonic boom mitigation via shape optimization using an adjoint method and application to a supersonic jet aircraft](), European Journal of Computational Mechanics, 17, 1-2, pp.217-243 , 2008.